Getting Wacky In A ‘Short’ Time – Market Update

 February 01, 2021

 In many ways, 2020 was a deeply unsettling year for the world in general.
 Yet, through it all, nothing seemed to faze the stock market.
 One month into 2021, it’s hard to believe that the thing that would finally throw a wrench into things involved GameStop stock and a bunch of people on Reddit.

-Yeah, it’s been a crazy last week or so especially.
+Yeah, it’s been a wild last week or so especially.
 Before we get there, let’s discuss some of the hard data that’s actually based on activity on the ground.

 As usual, this portion of our report is put together with the assistance of Econoday.1 Let’s dive in!

 Overall inflation was up 0.4% on the month and 1.4% on the year for consumers as of December.
 When food and energy were taken out of the equation, prices were up 0.1% and 1.6% overall since last December.